Registration with CQC

 Our material falls into two types – Microsoft Word documents and pdf’s.
 The pdf’s are documents we have downloaded from the internet – they are not our material – we provide it because it is a trusted resource, and will help you gain a better understanding of areas which may be new to you.

-The material we have developed ourselves, the word documents, well they are fully editable, so you can make “ours” look like “yours” in no time at all.
+The material we have developed ourselves, the word documents, they are fully editable, so you can make any changes you like in no time at all.

 Can I cancel my order after it is placed?

-If you have completed the transaction, and we have provided you with access to our material (either by you downloading an item, or by us providing you with a User Name and Password), then the answer is No.
+All of our documents are made specifically for you and this takes us quite a lot of time, therefore if we have provided you with access to your fully personalised documents (either by you downloading an item, or by us providing you with a User Name and Password), then the answer is No.

 Can I see what I am buying before I buy it?

 You can get a sample of a few documents to get an idea on the format of our documents and the quality content provided within.
-You can also see a snapshot of our online Portal, where the documents are stored and this can give you an overall picture of how the system works if you do decide to go ahead with a purchase.
+We can also provide you with a demo of our online Portal, where the documents are stored and this can give you an overall picture of how the system works if you do decide to go ahead with a purchase.